ros2-gbp/ros_ign-release/ros_ign_bridge/README.md

 And terminal C, publish an Ignition message:

-`ign topic pub -t /chatter -m ignition.msgs.StringMsg -p 'data:"Hello"'`
+`ign topic -t /chatter -m ignition.msgs.StringMsg -p 'data:"Hello"'`

 At this point, you should see the ROS 2 listener echoing the message.